Available as a mix of on-campus and online courses!

 Students in the Electronic Engineering Technology associate's degree program learn about the fundamentals of circuit design, voltage, semiconductor devices, theory vs. simulation, transistors, microprocessors and more.
 The program helps prepare students for employment in a variety of fields including consumer electronics, telecommunications, and semiconductors - wherever there is a need for the design, testing, and manufacturing of hardware and software for all things electrical.

 The amount of time it takes for a student to complete the program will depend upon the individual student's course load.
-Students can earn the Associate's Degree in Electronic Engineering Technology (64 credits) as a first step towards earning the Bachelor's Degree in Electronic Engineering Technology (127 credits).
-Many of the courses taken toward this degree can be also applied toward a related certificate program, allowing students to earn additional credentials as they pursue their degree.
+Students can earn the Associate of Science in Electronic Engineering Technology (64 credits) as a first step towards earning the Bachelor of Science in Electronic Engineering Technology (127 credits).
+Many of the courses taken toward this degree can be also applied toward a related Certificate Program in Introduction to Electronic Engineering Technology, allowing students to earn additional credentials as they pursue their degree.

 Note: Although some of the courses in this program are available online, the majority of the courses are only available on campus.